-1. Bracket.
 Sunset exposures can be tricky.
-With bracketing you have a better chance of getting a properly exposed image.
-Or you may decide to merge images by blending layers or using HDR software such as Photomatix.
+With bracketing, you have a better chance of getting a properly exposed image.
+Or you may decide to merge images by blending layers or using HDR software such as Aurora HDR.
 Spot meter on the sky, not the sun.
 If you don’t want to bracket, slightly underexpose your images to bring in richer colors.

-2. Move around, get your feet wet.
 Don’t just stay on the dry part of the beach.
-Wear water shoes or waterproof boots and walk a little closer on the sand towards the water, so the surf tickles over the top of your feet.
+Wear water shoes or waterproof boots and walk a little closer on the sand toward the water, so the surf tickles over the top of your feet.
 Turn around.
 Look for images behind you and to the side.
 Check out reflections on the sand, people, animals and landscapes.
 Stoop low, shoot up.
 Stand high, shoot down.
 Change the horizon line.
 Keeping it in the middle can get pretty boring.
 Switch your lens, based on your subject.
 A big sun, go telephoto.
-A vast landscape consider wide-angle.
+A vast landscape considers wide-angle.

-4. Come early, stay late.
 Plan on arriving at least 45 minutes before sunset and leaving 45 minutes after.
 Look for the beach action before the sunset, and the deep, saturated colors after.
-Many times the colors are better if you patiently wait awhile after the sun has dipped below the horizon.
+Many times the colors are better if you patiently wait a while after the sun has dipped below the horizon.
 And always look for clouds.
 Dramatic clouds can make or break an image.